-- ✓ Tell students to never put their fingers in an outlet.
+- ✓ Never put your fingers in an outlet.
 Keep electrical equipment away from water.
-Unplug equipment safely. - ✓ Describe the uses of a computer in a work setting. - ✓ Ask what precautions they must take while using computers.
+Unplug equipment safely. - ✓ Describe the uses of a computer in a work setting?

+- ✓ What precautions must you take while using computers? - ✓ Possible answers:

 Divide students into pairs and ask them to discuss what computers may be used for in offices and banks.
 Each pair will answer, discussing specific examples: